 You can pick up your own Vote-By-Mail ballot from our office.
 This is available starting as soon as the ballots become available, around 30 days before Election Day, and extends through Election Day itself.

-If you pick up a Vote-by-Mail ballot on Election Day, you will need to complete an Election Day Vote-by-Mail Ballot Delivery Affidavit (PDF).
+If you pick up a Vote-by-Mail within 10 days of Election Day, you will need to complete an Vote-by-Mail Ballot Delivery Affidavit (PDF).

 You will receive instructions with your ballot.
 Make sure to sign the certificate on the envelope.
 In order to count, your ballot must be at our office by 7 p.m. on Election Day.